upsuper/telegram-rustevalbot/README.md

 via [@userinfobot](https://t.me/userinfobot)
 or [@JsonDumpBot](https://t.me/JsonDumpBot).

+If the Rust doc bot is enabled, a `search-index.js` file from Rust doc must be present.

 The Eval bot requires write permission to `record_list.json` in the current directory in order to persist command information across reboot for command editing.